Mixed Media Workshop

 The discussions, ideas and artworks were then used as sources of inspiration for Amber to shape the development of artworks commissioned for the New Douglas Bennet House (a new, purpose-built mental health facility that will house acute adult inpatient services including four specialist wards and a psychiatric intensive care unit in South-East London.)

 This has been a really fantastic workshop.
 Amber has been really generous in offering us ideas and new skills to try out.
-Thank you so much to all who participated!
+Thank you so much to all who made this possible!

 Print, Weave, Sculpt/Hoop Weaving Workshop